richardjkendall/proxy-the-proxy/README.md

 Requests sent to the proxy port will then be proxied to their destination, via the intermediate proxy if one is discovered.

+Set your `HTTP_PROXY` and `HTTPS_PROXY` environment variables to point to `http://127.0.0.1:8080` (or another port if you changed it) and your internet access from the command line should work.

+A call to `http://localhost:9001/refresh` will update the server if your network changes.

 ### Changing default ports

 You can change the ports which the tool listens on using command line parameters.